Personal webpages are self-indulgent by definition. And so, some poems:

 of all but the sound of her voice

-filled with silences in which my words might fit.
+filled with silences into which my words might fit.

 You can't know what could come to you throught the fog